Turbulence Berkeley Symphony Am. Silence Paraquasia Yearnings

 This piece is a series of seven "miniatures" for string quartet and electronics.
-Each movement is about a particular plant's pharmacology, exploring the narrow region that lies somewhere between effectiveness and toxicity.
+Each movement focuses on a particular plant's pharmacology, exploring the narrow region that lies somewhere between effectiveness and toxicity.
 Humankind has used all of these plants for centuries; the drugs contained in the plants (or their derivatives) are all still in use today.

 A video of the premier is provided below followed by individual audio tracks and the concert's program notes.
 Many thanks to Steve Mobia (video) and Ryk Groetchen (audio)!